Mauriceac/confluence2markdown/README.md

 node conf2md.js
 ```

-2. When prompted, insert Confluence page ID number.
+1. When prompted, insert Confluence page ID number of the pages to convert and press **Enter** after each (press **Enter** with no value to finish).

     > **Note**: The ID number is found in the the URl of Confluence page you want to convert.

-3. The new markdown file will be stored in the `./imports` folder.
+2. The new markdown files will be stored in the `./imports` folder.
 All attachments are stored in the `./imports/media` folder.